ferianai/ticket-viewer-fe/README.md

-Sure!
-Here's a clean, professional `README.md` you can use for your **Ticket Viewer UI** frontend project.

----

 # 🎟️ Ticket Viewer UI

 This is a frontend-only application that displays a list of event tickets with interactive features such as filtering, marking as used, and deletion.
 It is built using **Next.js**, **Tailwind CSS**, and **shadcn/ui**, with data coming from a hardcoded JSON file.